Cl4sm/CSE576_Project/submissions/phase2-dataset-2/submit-this-README.md

     - Categories 1 and 4 are directly rejected because we are focusing only on C programs and our evaluation requires executables since we plan to run test suites to ensure semantic correctness is preserved.
     - Categories 2, 5 and 6 require further processing.
-For now, we ignore 2 and perform the second filtering for other categories.
+For now, we will ignore 2 and perform the second filtering for other categories.
     - Category 3 is directly shortlisted for the final filtering.